 Maternity leave laws in California require companies with at least 5 employees to provide 12 weeks of unpaid family leave to new parents.
-And companies with at least 5 employees must provide up to four months of unpaid pregnancy-disability leave to employees unable to work due to pregnancy-related conditions or childbirth.
+Moreover, companies with at least 5 employees must provide up to four months of unpaid pregnancy-disability leave to employees unable to work due to pregnancy-related conditions or childbirth.

 California employers are not required to provide paid maternity leave.
 But there are ways to receive money during this time.
 These include using accrued paid time off, state disability insurance, temporary disability pay, and the Paid Family Leave Act.
 Employers are also required to keep workers on their health insurance during maternity leave.